God's Plan (song): Music video

 An accompanying music video for the track was uploaded onto Drake's official YouTube channel on February 16, 2018.
 The Karena Evans-directed music video was filmed by cinematographer Jordan Oram in Miami on February 5, 2018.

 The shooting for the video attracted significant media attention due to Drake donating $175,000 during the filming of the video to random Miami residents.
 The video depicts Drake in Miami engaging in acts of charity like gifts in kind, cash handouts and money donation through oversized cheques.
 Parts of the video were filmed at the Miami Senior High School in West Flagler.
 The video's opening states that its entire budget of $996,631.90 had been given away.
-At the University of Miami, Drake presented Destiny James, a young woman raised by a single mother in South Carolina, with a $50,000 oversized cheque for tuition fees for a Master's degree in public health.
-The same gimmick was used in 2004 by Sarah McLachlan in her song World is on Fire.
+At the University of Miami, Drake presented Destiny James, a young woman raised by a single mother in South Carolina, with a $50,000 oversized check for tuition fees for a Master's degree in public health.
+The same gimmick was used in the 2004 music video of Sarah McLachlan's World on Fire.

 As of September 2020, the music video has received more than 1.2 billion views and is the 31st most-liked video on YouTube.
 NFL wide receiver Antonio Brown is shown in the video dancing with Drake.